medcomdk/dk-medcom-carecommunication/input/pagecontent/StructureDefinition-medcom-careCommunication-communication-intro.md

 **Author role:** The role (Danish: stillingsbetegnelse) of the person responsible for writing the message text.
 The author role shall be described using a MedComCorePractitionerRole profile.
 It is recommended to to a role from the defined list of roles or to add a role in the text element.<br>
 **Relevant phone number:** A relevant phone number e.g. to the department from which the CareCommunication is sent.
 The phone number should be applied automatically.
 In case it is not possible to apply the phone number automatically, it shall be applied by the author. <br>
 **Timestamp:** Represents the real world event, where the user presses "send" to send the CareCommunication.<br> **Identifier:** An UUID version 4 with a reference to the assigner organisation.
-The assigner organisation is the organisation who assigned the UUID, which will be the same as the initial sender organisation of the message segment.
-If the attachment is modified and reattached, it shall be given a new UUID and the assigner shall be updated. <br>
+The assigner organisation is the organisation who assigned the UUID, which will be the same as the initial sender organisation of the message segment. <br>
 **Title:** The title of the attached file.
 This should be applied by the system. <br>
 **Creation:** The date and time for when the attachment is created.